Step by step tutorial on how to setup your Node.js project in Eclipse IDE

 This tutorial shows you how to setup a professional web application project using Node.js and Express framework in a Eclipse IDE

-First Download and install Node.js on your machine if you haven’t already.
+First Download and install latest version of Node.js on your machine if you haven’t already.

 You should see centre box filled with the list of plugins, first three are essential and the rest are optional.
 Select the appropriate and click next.

-4. You will be ask if you would like to restart Eclipse, click Restart Now.
+4. Installation will take a while and then You will be ask if you would like to restart Eclipse, click Restart Now.

 5. After Eclipse restarts switch to Node perspective: menu > windows > open perspective > other and select Node perspective.